rxue/learning-dirary/books/programming/practical-coding/code-complete/part-v-code-improvements/README.md

 #### Take a break from the problem
 > The onset of anxiety is a clear sign that it's time to take a break

+# Chapter 24: Refactoring
+## Specific Refactorings
+### Statement-Level Refactorings
+> Return as soon as you know the answer instead of assigning a return value within nested *if-then-else* statements